vynious/optimise-throughput/readme.md

 - Removing this check reduces **context switching and scheduling delays**, improving the efficiency of coroutine execution.

 - The **Circular Buffer Check** alone ensures requests are **properly spaced across a 1-second window**, allowing the client to handle both **burst and constant-rate traffic** without unnecessary pauses.
 This results in smoother, **more efficient request handling**.
-Furthermore the server side rate limiter also uses circular buffer to track the requests, adhering to the same rate limiting rules will be optimal.
+Additionally, the server side rate limiter also uses circular buffer to track the requests, adhering to the same rate limiting rules will be optimal.

 ---
 ### Potential Issue: 429 Errors Due to Latency